 - Build raised beds now, so they will be ready to plant in early spring.
 For more information, watch our videos: Extending the Gardening Season Using Raised Beds.
 Includes a link to plans and materials list.

 - Clean out plant debris left in the garden.
 This can help reduce insect and disease populations.

 - Tend your lawn.
 Fall is a good time to fertilize or re-seed.
 For more information see:

 - Do not fertilize or prune woody plants.
 These actions will prompt growth, which will not have time to harden off before winter.

 - Apples are ready to harvest when the seeds turn dark brown.
 Remember not to pick apples until ambient temperatures rise above freezing, otherwise, you could bruise the apple.

 - Attend your local fair and check out the gardening displays (and the 4-H exhibits).

 - Keep an eye out for invasive insect pests, such as the Emerald Ash Borer and the Asian Longhorned Beetle.

 - Preserve your harvest by freezing, canning, or dehydrating.
-If you have questions about these techniques contact your local UMaine Extension county office, watch our “How To” videos or attend a hands-on workshop.
+If you have questions about these techniques contact your local UMaine Extension county office or attend a hands-on workshop.